NASA's Artemis II mission to send astronauts around the Moon and back will not launch until 1 April 2026 at the earliest.

 Artemis II preparations

-The space agency says it's preparing to roll the fully stacked vehicle to Launch Pad 39B at Kennedy Space Center in Florida no earlier than Saturday 17 January 2026.
+Rollout of the fully stacked vehicle to Launch Pad 39B at Kennedy Space Center in Florida was completed on Saturday 17 January 2026.

-This rollout from the Vehicle Assembly Building will mark the start of final integration, testing and launch rehearsals for Artemis II.
+This rollout from the Vehicle Assembly Building marked the start of final integration, testing and launch rehearsals for Artemis II.

-It's not a quick task, though.
-The vehicle has to travel four miles during the rollout, with the total journey expected to take up to 12 hours.
+The vehicle had to travel four miles during the rollout, with the total journey taking about 12 hours.

-Once at the launch pad, NASA will undertake further mission preparations including connecting electrical power, environmental control systems and cryogenic propellant lines.
+When the Space Launch System reaches the launch pad, NASA then undertakes further mission preparations including connecting electrical power, environmental control systems and cryogenic propellant lines.

-All integrated systems will be powered up together at the pad for the first time, too, to check the rocket and infrastructure on the ground are working as they should be.
+All integrated systems are powered up together at the pad for the first time, too, to check the rocket and infrastructure on the ground are working as they should be.

 These tests complete, the Artemis II crew – NASA astronauts Reid Wiseman, Victor Glover and Christina Koch along with Canadian Space Agency astronaut Jeremy Hansen – will conduct a final walkdown at the pad.